 Represented ABB and ABB T&D in contract and trade secret litigation relating to the parties' industrial circuit breaker servicing businesses.
 The preliminary injunction trial took place in the Court of Common Pleas, Cuyahoga County, Ohio (Judge Corrigan).
 Our client prevailed in that trial and the case settled thereafter.

 Combustion Engineering, Inc. and ABB, Inc. v.
 Imetal (2001)

-Mark represented Combustion Engineering and ABB, Inc. as plaintiffs in litigation arising out of the sale and purchase of a refractory business.
+Represented Combustion Engineering and ABB, Inc. in litigation arising out of the sale and purchase of a refractory business.
 The case was decided by the United States District Court for the Southern District of New York (Judges Martin and Marrero).
 Summary judgment was granted in favor of our clients CE and ABB on an affirmative $30 million-plus contract claim.
 The initial judgment was affirmed in part and remanded in part on appeal, and the remainder of case was won on remand.

 Avery Dennison v.
 The FLEXcon Company (2000)

-Mark represented FLEXcon as defendant in patent litigation relating to multilayer film facestocks for labels, tapes and signs.
+Represented FLEXcon in patent litigation relating to multilayer film facestocks for labels, tapes, and signs.
 The case was decided by the United States District Court for the Northern District of Illinois (Judges Andersen and Rosenbaum).
-Summary judgment of non-infringement was entered in our client FLEXcon's favor.
+Summary judgment of non-infringement was entered in FLEXcon's favor.
 The judgment was affirmed on appeal.